SarahYLawrence/Bulldog_AI_vs_Human/README.md

 - **Program Seven** – Human uses AI to implement the Singleton design pattern.
 - **Program Eight** – Human uses AI to implement the Strategy design pattern.

-In each experment there will be a Readme with the Purpose of the experment, the Instructions, and how to see/get my Results.
+In each experment there will be a Readme with the **Purpose** of the experment, the **Instructions**, and how to see/get my **Results**.
 The instructions are the exact instructions given to me for each experment incase you'd like to preform the experment yourself.